PLOU ET FILS, France

-Domaine Plou, located on the banks of the River Loire, has been in the same family since 1508, just a few years before Leonardo da Vinci arrived at the nearby Château d’Amboise.
+Domaine Plou, located on the banks of the River Loire, has been in the same family since 1508 – just a few years before Leonardo da Vinci took up residence in the nearby Château d’Amboise.

-Over those 500 years, winemaking tradition has been passed down through the generations, the right vines have found the ideal vineyards sites, and the secrets of each parcel have been handed down and are now integral to their DNA.
-The estate now stretches over 75 hectares and it’s current custodians, Mathieu and Guillaume Plou produce a range of wines which typify the soils and grapes from this ancient viticultural land.
+Over the last 500 years, winemaking traditions have passed down through the generations, the right vines have found their ideal vineyards sites, and the individuality of each parcel is now firmly embedded in their DNA.
+The estate now extends over 75ha and its current custodians, Mathieu and Guillaume Plou, produce a range of wines that typify both the soils and grapes of this ancient viticultural land.

 Viticulture